Summer Funding for Internships

 Cardozo offers a number of summer stipend and summer fellowship programs designed to encourage students to engage in public interest/public service, government and judicial legal internships during the summer.
 For the past seven years, every eligible student has obtained funding for the summer.

 This summer, over 250 Cardozo students received funding for their summer internships.
 Please see the list of where our 2013 Summer Stipend Funding Program and Fellowship Placements will be interning.
 At the end of each summer our Summer Fellows write reflections of their internship experiences.
-For the most recent reflections on summer internships, see 2012 Reflections on Public Service Internships.

 Funding levels for Summer 2013 were $4,000 for domestic placements and $5,000 for international human rights and public service placements.